A Moc's First Year Learning Communities

 Community Descriptions:

 This learning community will focus on cultivating, deepening, and expanding friendships during your transition to college.
 Students will explore their personal expectations, needs, and boundaries in various relationship circles.
 We will apply these insights to different types of friendships, including those with roommates, classmates, coworkers, and others.
 Throughout the course, we will examine the key factors involved in being a friend and establishing healthy boundaries and expectations.
-Additionally, we will consider how our identity influences these connections.- Leadership in Action
+Additionally, we will consider how our identity influences these connections.- Helping Hands: Service Learning and Community Engagement**

 Instructor: